DavidKoleczek/amplifier-dev-dave/README.md

 ## Code Formatting

-All local modules are automatically formatted with ruff after any file edits (via Claude Code PostToolUse hook).
+All local modules are automatically formatted with ruff after any file edits (most useful as a post edit tool use hook).

-To manually format all local modules:
+To format all local modules:

 ```bash
 ./scripts/format.sh